TuGraph-family/tugraph-db/README.md

 ## 2. Install

 We suggest to compile TuGraph in UNIX system, docker environment is a good choice.
-If you want to compile TuGraph in a new os, you can refer [Dockerfile](ci/images).
+If you want to setup a new environment, please refer [Dockerfile](ci/images).

 ### 2.1 Compile the project with GCC
 1. `deps/build_deps.sh` or `SKIP_WEB=1 deps/build_deps.sh` to skip building web interface